Zeke Nnaji: Early life

-Nnaji was born in Minneapolis.
+Nnaji was born in Minneapolis, Minnesota.
 He played baseball and soccer before starting basketball due to his height.
 He has played the piano since first grade.
 Nnaji composes his own music.

 High school career

 Nnaji started playing high school basketball for Lakeville North High School in Lakeville, Minnesota, before transferring to Hopkins High School in Minnetonka, Minnesota.
 As a senior, he averaged 24.1 points and 9.4 rebounds per game and led Hopkins to a Minnesota 4A state title over Lakeville North.
 Nnaji had 14 points and 12 rebounds in the championship game.
 He played for the Adidas-sponsored D1 Minnesota club alongside Matthew Hurt.
 Nnaji was invited to the Iverson Classic game.
 Nnaji was ranked 22nd in his class and a five-star recruit by Rivals but was considered a four-star recruit by most other recruiting services.
-He committed to play college basketball for Arizona over offers from Kansas, Kentucky, North Carolina, and UCLA.
+He committed to play college basketball for Arizona over offers from Kansas, Kentucky, North Carolina and UCLA.

 College career

 On November 6, 2019, Nnaji made his college debut, scoring 20 points in 21 minutes to help Arizona defeat Northern Arizona, 91–52.
 Five days later, he was named Pac-12 Conference Freshman of the Week.
 Nnaji won the same award in the following week, most notably posting 26 points and 11 rebounds in an 87–39 win over San Jose State.
-He became the first Arizona player to score 20 points and collect 10 rebounds in his in his first three games since Brandon Ashley did so against Long Beach State in the 2012–13 season.
+He became the first Arizona player to score 20 points and collect 10 rebounds in his first three games since Brandon Ashley did so against Long Beach State in the 2012–13 season.
 At the conclusion of the regular season, Nnaji was named first-team All-Pac-12 and Pac-12 Freshman of the Year.
 Nnaji averaged 16.1 points per game on 57 percent shooting and grabbed 8.6 rebounds per game as a freshman.
 Following the season, he declared for the 2020 NBA draft.

 Professional career

-Denver Nuggets (2020–present)

 Nnaji was selected with the 22nd pick in the 2020 NBA draft by the Denver Nuggets.
 On December 1, 2020, Nnaji signed his rookie scale contract with the Nuggets.
+Nnaji became an NBA champion when the Nuggets defeated the Miami Heat in five games in the 2023 NBA Finals.

+Nnaji signed a four-year, $32 million contract extension with the Nuggets on October 22, 2023.